Nordix/Meridio/docs/components/frontend.md

 Both ingress and egress traffic traverse a frontend POD (not necessarily the same).

 Currently the frontend is collocated with the load balancer, hence reside in the same POD.
 A load balancer relies on the collocated frontend to forward egress traffic, and the other way around to handle ingress traffic.
-There's no direct control plane interaction between the two though.
+Also, the frontend signals information about external connectivity to its local load balancer, while the frontend gets information from the collocated load balancer whether it is capable of forwarding incoming traffic towards application targets.
+The latter is taken into consideration in case of BGP setup to control when to advertise VIP addresses, in order to avoid attracting external traffic if ingress forwarding is not available yet.
+Which also implies that VIP addresses are not advertised without application targets.

+To avoid leaking egress VIP traffic into the primary network, the frontend installs src routing rules with lesser priority upon its startup to match and blackhole such traffic when there's no external connectivity.

 #### External gateway router